 Lap Adjustable Gastric Band

-Complications, which may occur with LAGB surgery, include:
+Complications that may occur with LAGB surgery include:

-Massachusetts Expert Panel on Weight Loss Surgery Summary from the Betsy Lehman Center for Patient Safety and Medical Error Reduction within the Department of Public Health.
+Information provided by the Massachusetts Expert Panel on Weight Loss Surger Summary from the Betsy Lehman Center for Patient Safety and Medical Error Reduction within the Department of Public Health.